I think I have mold – What now?

 Above stove hoods: Cooking releases steam and moisture.
 If your stove vent isn’t working properly or is trapping moisture, mold may begin to grow in or around it.

-Jacuzzi tubs: these are breeding grounds for mold and some tests have shown that over 80% of them have fecal matter bacteria growing in them which is just gross
+Jacuzzi tubs: these are breeding grounds for mold and some tests have shown that over 80% of them have fecal matter bacteria growing in them which is just gross.

 Around the edge of your washing machine seal: The rubber seal on front-loading washers is constantly exposed to moisture and soap residue, which can lead to mold, especially if the door is closed between uses.